 Executions at Crumlin Road Gaol

 In total, seventeen prisoners were executed by hanging at the prison.
-Originally the gaol didn’t have gallows and executions took place in the public view.
+Originally, the gaol didn’t have gallows and executions took place in public view.
 A construction chamber was created in 1901, where hangings took place until the last execution in 1961.

 The Condemned Man’s Cell and the Hangman’s Cell